hmc-cs111-spring2023/language-design/language-design.md

 **Response**

 ---

 **Question**

-The Yang and Rabkin article talks mainly about general-purpose languages.
-In what ways do the themes apply to the study and creation of DSLs?

-**Response**

----

-**Question**

 The Pavlus article mentions the researchers' comments that people preferred "natural-language replacements for some of the more abstruse syntax".
 In other words, people found it easier to work with code that looks more like a human language (e.g., English).
 Consider the following quote by William R. Cook, one of the creators of AppleScript:

 > The experiment in designing a language that resembled natural languages (English
 > and Japanese) was not successful.
 It was assumed that scripts should be